India showing way to fight climate change: PM Modi | Headlines

 - India

-Prime Minister Narendra Modi on Tuesday said India has shown the way to the world to fight climate change.
+Prime Minister Narendra Modi on Tuesday said India has achieved the green targets it had set for itself much ahead of schedule and has shown the world the way to fight climate change.

 ISA aims to promote solar energy utilisation and facilitate cooperation among solar-rich countries for mutual benefits.
 It was launched in November 2015 at the United Nations Climate Change Conference (COP21) in Paris by Prime Minister Modi and then French President Francois Hollande.